-Political Science is available as a major for the Bachelor of Arts and the Bachelor of Social Sciences.
-Political Science may also be taken as a second major or as a minor, subject to academic approval of the Faculty in which the student is enrolled.
+Political Science is available as a first major for the Bachelor of Arts (BA) and the Bachelor of Social Sciences (BSocSc).
+Political Science may also be taken as a second major or minor, subject to approval of the Division in which the student is enrolled.

 For a full list of offerings in this subject, including those available in Hamilton and online, see the Catalogue of Papers.
 Not all qualifications and subjects can be taken in full in Tauranga.
 See what can be studied in Tauranga.

 Code Paper Title Occurrence / Location IRSST103 Introduction to International Relations 20A (Hamilton), 20A (Online), 20A (Tauranga) & 20B (Tauranga) This paper provides an introduction to the study of international relations in an era of globalisation.
 It covers the historical background, key concepts and theories, case studies, and contemporary developments in the study of world politics.
 IRSST104 Introduction to International Security 20B (Hamilton), 20B (Online) & 20B (Tauranga) This course is an introduction to the study of international security.
 It examines a variety of contemporary security issues and explores how and why conflict emerges in the international system.
 POLSC102 New Zealand Politics and Policy 20B (Hamilton) & 20B (Tauranga) This paper provides a foundation for the study of political science and public policy, with a particular focus on the study of government, politics and policy in New Zealand.
 POLSC103 Let's Get Political 20A (Online) & 20A (Tauranga) Politics affects every aspect of our lives.
 This paper is an introduction to understanding political issues, helping you make your voice heard in debates about our future as a society.